eagleae7/AirBnB_clone/README.md

 # Access AirBnb directory: cd AirBnB_clone
 # Run hbnb(interactively): ./console and enter command
 # Run hbnb(non-interactively): echo "" | ./console.py

 # Description
 #This team project is part of alx Software Engineer program.
 It's the first step towards building a first full web application: an AirBnB clone.
 This first step consists of a custom command-line interface for data management,and the base classes for the storage of this data.

-# Tests
+## Tests
-# All the code is tested with the unittest module.
+- All the code is tested with the unittest module.
 The test for the classes are in the test_models folder.

-# Authors
+## Authors
-# Maurice Ekwunife - eagleae7
+- Maurice Arinze Ekwunife - eagleae7
-# Orji Chioma Modesta - omah-hub
+- Orji Chioma Modesta - omah-hub